 Suzuki Violin/Viola Lessons

-Students who learn Suzuki Violin will grow step by step through individual instruction and practicing assignments at home.
+Students who learn Suzuki Violin will grow step by step through individual instruction and practice assignments at home.
 In private and group lessons, I make learning fun for students by using effective activities and games.
-Everyone learns the same repertoire so they can play and learn together easily, but learners also prepare fun music to share that distinguishes them and holds interest.
+Everyone learns the same repertoire, so they can play and learn together easily.
+Learners may prepare additional repertoire unique to their interests and abilities.

-To learn Suzuki violin means that practice parents take notes during lessons and ensure consistent effective practice and listening habits at home, because learning happens at home as well as during lessons and classes.
-A child learns Suzuki violin best when a parent participates actively, attending lessons, taking notes, and helping children practice the things they learned in the lesson.
+To learn Suzuki violin, children should have parents who take notes during lessons and ensure consistent, effective practice and listening habits at home.
+Learning happens at home and during lessons and classes.
+A child learns Suzuki violin best when a parent participates actively, attending lessons, taking notes, and helping children practice what they learned in the lesson.

-Every parent can take an active part in their child’s learning process.
-‘Success Breeds Success’ and one of the most important jobs a Suzuki parent can do to help students learn violin is to take the time and effort to listen to the assignments and other excellent music.
+Every parent should listen to Suzuki recordings and personal playlists with their child.
+In this way, they actively participate in their child’s learning process.
+‘Success Breeds Success’ and one of the most important jobs a Suzuki parent can do to help students learn violin is to take the time and effort to listen daily to the assignments and other excellent music.
 All the Suzuki books come with good recordings.
 I make listening to them part of the weekly practice assignment.

 Learn Suzuki Violin through Repetition

 Each student has the challenge and opportunity to grow with the Suzuki School of Music.
 Students learn step by step, polish the skills needed to play musically, and perform each piece in a volume from memory.
-You can imagine that it takes practicing well and repetition can get boring if you let it.
-Boredom is an enemy to learning, so we have to find ways as teachers. parents and students to keep practicing interesting.
+You can imagine it takes practicing well, and repetition can get boring if you let it.
+Boredom is an enemy of learning, so we must find ways as teachers. parents and students to keep practicing interesting.

-It is important that parents and students understand that repetition and review are essential elements to learning an instrument.
-Students repeat and review even the repertoire they have already learned to polish their understanding and musicality.
-You’ll see a Review schedule in every lesson, so plan on polishing up songs that have already been mastered.
-Then, each student comes to deeply know the music so that great confidence in performance naturally follows.
+Repetition and review are essential to learning an instrument.
+Students repeat and review the repertoire they have already mastered to polish their understanding and musicality.
+You’ll see a Review schedule in every lesson assignment so that each student, while implementing their practice plan, will come to deeply know the music.
+Great confidence in performance will naturally follow.

 Children and parents can attend group classes to cooperate in the learning process.